|

 disability.

-Cerebral palsy results from injury to the cerebrum
+Cerebral palsy results from an injury to the the part

 mental faculties, sensations, and voluntary muscle